 - 64% also noted they’d take 20-60 minutes to watch a webinar when researching a B2B purchase.

-In 2021, Facebook Live is likely to be the most popular channel, with 64% of marketers voting it as their most important in Social Media Examiner’s report, followed by Instagram Live with 19%.
+Facebook Live is likely to be the most popular channel, with 64% of marketers voting it as their most important in Social Media Examiner’s report, followed by Instagram Live with 19%.

 But before you choose your streaming platform, consider where your audience finds video content.
 LinkedIn supports live video, and with only 5% of marketers saying this is their most important live video channel, you may stand out from the pre-recorded crowd.